As Republicans split over who will be House speaker, McCarthy positions himself as a de facto leader

-WASHINGTON (AP) — Republicans have no clear idea who to elect U.S. House speaker, leaving an unprecedented power vacuum in Congress and severely limiting America's ability to quickly respond to the crisis in Israel — or any number of other problems at home or abroad.
+WASHINGTON (AP) — Republicans have no clear idea who will be U.S. House speaker, leaving an unprecedented power vacuum in Congress and severely limiting America's ability to quickly respond to the crisis in Israel — or any number of other problems at home or abroad.

 On Monday, the ousted former speaker, Kevin McCarthy, quickly jumped into the void, bitterly criticizing President Joe Biden's administration over the strength of its defense of Israel and positioning himself as a de facto Republican leader even though his colleagues toppled him from power.

-But it's not at all clear if McCarthy could seriously make a comeback — or if any other Republicans seeking the gavel, Steve Scalise or Jim Jordan — can be elected speaker as their majority dissembles into infighting.
-House Republicans are scheduled to meet behind closed doors Monday evening to try to regain control of their majority ahead of possible speaker votes this week.
+But it's not at all clear if McCarthy could seriously make a comeback — or if one of the other Republicans seeking the gavel, Steve Scalise or Jim Jordan, can be elected speaker as their majority stumbles into infighting.
+House Republicans met behind closed doors for hours Monday evening as anger and blame spilled out, with no clear path forward.

-“Whether I'm speaker or not...
-I can lead in any position I’m in,” McCarthy, R-Calif., said at the Capitol.
+“Whether I'm speaker or not ...
+I can lead in any position I’m in,” McCarthy, R-Calif., said earlier at the Capitol.

 The upheaval in the House puts the U.S. Congress at a crossroads during a time of crisis, the first time in history it has booted a speaker from power, operating without a constitutional officer, second in line to the presidency.
 House business, and with it most congressional action, has come to a standstill.

-It’s not at all clear what, if anything, the Congress can do with only an interim leader.
+There are unanswered questions about what, if anything, the Congress can do with only an interim speaker pro tempore, a position created after the Sept.
+11, 2001 terrorist attacks.
 At risk is immediate aid to Israel along with passage of a resolution that would show U.S. support for Israel and condemnation of Hamas for the attack as the region is now engulfed in war.

 And there are broader demands on Congress, including Ukraine's requests for aid as it fights Russia and the need to fund the U.S. government again by Nov.
 17 or risk a federal shutdown.
 The Senate meanwhile is also out of session, on recess until next week.